-There are currently 16 inland fish farms operating in Tasmania, producing salmonids (salmon and trout).
+There are currently 16 freshwater hatcheries (land based fish farms) operating in Tasmania, producing salmonids (salmon and trout).
 Most are hatcheries producing smolt (immature salmon) for marine fish farms.
-The growth of inland aquaculture has been closely tied to the rapid growth of marine farming.
+The growth of land based aquaculture has been closely tied to the rapid growth of marine farming.
 Under the Inland Fisheries Act 1995 the Inland Fisheries Service is responsible for licensing inland fish farms, and for ensuring adequate safeguards for the freshwater environment through specific licence agreements.

 Under the Living Marine Resources Management Act 1995, marine farming development plans are prepared, designating areas in State waters where marine farming may occur.
 There are 44 licensed finfish marine farming leases in State waters, which occupy a total of 2,257 hectares in six marine farming development plan areas.
 Each of these areas has a different set of environmental issues and management controls.
 Farming takes place in southeast Tasmania, in the Huon River estuary and D'Entrecasteaux Channel; at Nubeena on the Tasman Peninsula; in Macquarie Harbour on the West Coast; and in the Tamar Estuary in the north of the State.